10 Facts About MTV's 'The Real World'

 These words are memorably spoken during the opening credits of MTV’s long-running reality series The Real World.
 Premiering in 1992, the show set the template for several successful franchises that followed, from Survivor to The Real Housewives to The Bachelor.

-The Real World's first season focused on seven young people living together for three months in a New York City loft.
-And with that cast reuniting for the first time in almost 30 years for Paramount+’s Real World: Homecoming, here are some interesting facts about one of television’s most influential reality TV series.
+The Real World's first season focused on seven young people living together for three months in a New York City loft and has since grown to include more than 30 seasons (.
+Here are some interesting facts about one of television’s most influential reality TV series.

 1. The Real World was originally pitched to MTV as a scripted show.